Learn from the Best

 Today, Wilbur leads the Patriots Jet Team—the largest civilian-owned jet aerobatic team in America—and continues to fly Gulfstream 550 and 600 jets for top-tier clients.
 Through the Patriots Jet Team Foundation, he helps mentor the next generation of aviators and leaders, modeling what it truly means to be Pilot-in-Command of your life.

-QUANTUM MENTORS are experienced professionals: airline pilots, corporate jet pilots, current and former military pilots or aircrew, air traffic controllers, business leaders, and an aviation medical examiner.
+are experienced professionals: airline pilots, corporate jet pilots, current and former military pilots, air traffic controllers, business leaders, and an aviation medical examiner.
 Some of our current mentors include:

 Cody, American Airlines